jimorc/design_guidelines/design_guidelines/parameter_design.md

 From the perspecive of a framework designer, there are three main types of parameters: value parameters, const ref parameters, and ref parameters.

-When an argument is passed through a by value, the member receives a copy of the actual argument passed in.
+When an argument is passed through by value, the member receives a copy of the actual argument passed in.
 C++ defaults to passing parameters by value.

 When an argument is passed through a ref parameter or a const ref parameter, the member receives a reference to the